-Okyanos Cardiac Cell Therapy can be appropriate for a number of heart conditions and symptoms.
-With adult stem cell therapy for angina, one of the key mechanisms of action is the encouragement of new blood vessel growth which can then improve blood flow to the heart and address symptoms such as chest pains.
+In delivering adult stem cell therapy for angina, one of the fundamental treatment mechanisms is the encouragement of new blood vessel growth (also called angiogenesis).
+This process can improve blood flow to the heart and address the resultant symptoms, including chest pains.

 What is Angina?